opentripplanner/OpenTripPlanner/docs/Configuration.md

 {
     "type": "transportation-network-company-updater",
     "sourceType": "lyft",
-    "clientId": "YOUR-CLIENT-ID-IF-LYFT-ISNT-BEING-ALL-WALLED-GARDEN-WITH-YOU",
+    "clientId": "YOUR-CLIENT-ID",
-    "clientSecret": "YOUR-CLIENT-SECRET-IF-LYFT-ISNT-BEING-ALL-WALLED-GARDEN-WITH-YOU"
+    "clientSecret": "YOUR-CLIENT-SECRET"
 }
 ```

 #### Car Rental Configuration

-Currently, it is possible to add an updater for either car2go or the now defunct ReachNow.
-Both of these updaters read in data from a url or file about the vehicle positions and the areas where the cars are allowed to be dropped off inside of.
-The data format of the vehicle positions slightly differs between the each updater, but they're both a list of JSON objects.
+Currently, it is possible to add an updater for car2go if they provide you with data for where their cars are.
+This updater reads in data from a url or file about the vehicle positions and the areas where the cars are allowed to be dropped off inside of.
+The data format is a list of JSON objects.
 The regions data must be valid GeoJSON of Polygons or MultiPolygons in either a Feature or a Feature collection.

 Add one entry in the `updater` field of `router-config.json` in the format: